 Comets represent some of the earliest material left over from the formation of the solar system, and are therefore of great interest to planetary astronomers.
-They are also beautiful objects to observe in the night sky, unlike their darker and less spectacular cousins, asteroids, and therefore capture the attention of the public.
-The objective of this lab is to teach you more about these fascinating objects.
+They can also be beautiful objects to observe in the night sky, unlike their darker and less spectacular cousins, asteroids.
+They therefore often capture the attention of the public.